 Ads are the most popular methods of monetization for mobile app publishers.
 However, too many ads are known to cause user frustration and churn.
 Indeed, many surveys indicate that ad overload is one of the primary reasons users uninstall apps.
 To retain users, app publishers must look into alternative methods like monetizing anonymous mobile location data.

 Location data presents a myriad of opportunities for business owners.
 Understanding the movement patterns of customers helps businesses effectively promote their products and services at the right place, at the right time.
-Companies get this data from apps running location data SDKs that collect anonymized GPS signals from mobile devices.
+Companies get this data from app publishers and developers who collect anonymized GPS signals from mobile devices.
 With a network of publisher partners, companies like Quadrant collect mobile location data and grow our data volumes.
 In turn, our mobile app partners generate passive income by becoming data suppliers.

-Unlike user demographic data or any other Personally Identifiable Information (PII) apps collect, location data SDKs do not collect any data that can tie back to a user's identity.
-With the right consent management as required by data privacy regulations like GDPR, CCPA etc., app publishers can integrate location data SDKs without worrying about infringing on user privacy.
+Unlike user demographic data or any other Personally Identifiable Information (PII) apps collect, Quadrant does not collect any data that can tie back to a user's identity.
+With the right consent management as required by data privacy regulations like GDPR, CCPA etc., app publishers can share and monetize location data without worrying about infringing on user privacy.

 Quadrant is a global leader in location data and intelligence solutions.
 Our location data is used by companies all around the world to solve a myriad of real-world issues.
 Large companies leverage it to optimise sales, marketing ROI, and expansion plans.
 Location data also helps solve challenges such as public transport management, disaster management, social studies, and bridging economic gaps, among many others.
 Quadrant is the only location data company that leverages blockchain technology to stamp data to its origin, so we know exactly where our data comes from and where it goes.
 We also provide a free consent management platform that collects and manages the entire lifecycle of user consent within your apps.